Calvin "Cal" Border

-- I have signed the "State Taxpayer Protection Pledge" from the "Americans for Tax Reform", so I will vote against any new taxes and
+- I have signed the "State Taxpayer Protection Pledge" from the "Americans for Tax Reform", so I will vote against any new taxes.

-Excessive taxation and regulation have proven to be hampers to a thriving economy.
+Excessive taxation and regulation have proven to be hampers to business.

-(President Trump's "Tax Cuts and Jobs Act" and his reduction in regulations on business has once again demonstrated
+The present administration's "Tax Cuts and Jobs Act" and reduction in regulations on business have again demonstrated

 - Will vote to fund the Educational Savings Accounts (E.S.A.s) so that parents can send their children to the school of their choice.

-- Will fight to get "Common Core" out of the educational system.
+Will fight to get "Common Core" out of the Nevada educational system.

-That system has been implemented in countries with totalitarian regimes, and it has no business being employed in a free society.
+That system has been implemented in countries with totalitarian regimes, and it has no business being implemented in a free society.

-It is time that parents have an alternative to the public school system that teaches our students to hate the USA
+It is time that parents have an alternative to the public school system which is doing a very poor job of educating their children.

 Private schools also tend to have better security measures to protect students from mass shooters.